Aliases for NCF1C Gene

 GeneCards Summary for NCF1C Gene

 NCF1C (Neutrophil Cytosolic Factor 1C Pseudogene) is a Pseudogene.
-Diseases associated with NCF1C include chronic granulomatous disease.
-GO annotations related to this gene include phosphatidylinositol binding and superoxide-generating NADPH oxidase activity.
+Diseases associated with NCF1C include Chronic Granulomatous Disease.
+Gene Ontology (GO) annotations related to this gene include phosphatidylinositol binding and superoxide-generating NADPH oxidase activity.

 May be required for activation of the latent NADPH oxidase (necessary for superoxide production).